-A DVD is available to complement the training process.
+A DVD is also available to complement the training process.
 Copies can be obtained by contacting the appropriate National Authority – details of which can be found by clicking on ‘Member Nations’ on the home-page of the World Bowls website.

 Measuring Equipment & Procedures